The story

 Then for other Learning Chairs.

-Word travels fast in EO.
+Word travels fast among chapters.
 Other Learning Chairs at other chapters asked the same question: "Can we have what you have?"
 So a single-chapter app got reshaped to support many chapters.
 Each with its own data, its own people, its own fiscal year, its own theme.

 05

-The Regional Learning Chair Expert advises across many chapters.
-She needs to see what's actually happening in each one, without violating member privacy.
-So a new role got built: read-only across her region, blocked from anything member-private (reflections, lifeline, forum content), with a regional dashboard that surfaces what each Learning Chair is working on this year.
+A regional leader advises across many chapters.
+They need to see what's actually happening in each one, without violating member privacy.
+So a new role got built: read-only across the region, blocked from anything member-private (private notes, life timeline, peer-group content), with a regional dashboard that surfaces what each chapter's learning chair is working on this year.

 06